Protocol and State Events in Western Australia

 Requests can be made for congratulatory messages to be sent to WA residents celebrating their 90th, 100th, 105th (and every year thereafter) birthdays, and couples celebrating their 50th, 60th, 65th, 70th or 75th wedding anniversaries.

-Government House is responsible for the management of these requests.
-For further information about congratulatory messages, or to download an application form, visit Government House - Congratulatory Messages
+Government House is responsible for the management of these requests and applications should be made at least four to six weeks in advance.
+For further information about congratulatory messages, or to access an application form, visit Government House - Congratulatory Messages